 Enhancing the ORB Strategy With Daily Bias

-You can increase your success rate by having a daily market bias.
+Having a daily market bias can help traders filter setups and analyse trades in line with the overall market direction.
 If your analysis or the news indicates a bullish bias, focus only on long entries.
 Likewise, for a bearish bias, only take short trades.

 Pros of the Opening Range Breakout Strategy